 - max_runtime (float or str) The maximal runtime of the simulation.
 If the runtime is exceeded, the simulation is interrupted.
-Values can be either given as a number (interpreted as seconds) or as a string, which is then parsed using the function parse_duration(). - interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control.
+Values can be either given as a number (interpreted as seconds) or as a string, which is then parsed using the function parse_duration(). - interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts.